Statistical Inference for High-Dimensional Linear Regression with Blockwise Missing Data: Introduction

+Several methods have been developed recently on blockwise missing data \citep{yuan2012multi, xiang2014bi, yu2020optimal, cai2016structured, xue2020integrating}. { In particular, \cite{yuan2012multi} studied integration of large-scale brain imaging datasets from multiple imaging modalities, where data are blockwise missing since each modality contains missing measurements.
+They proposed to divide the blockwise missing data into several learning tasks according to the availability of data sources, and adopted penalization to encourage selection of a common set of features across all tasks. \cite{xiang2014bi} improved that method by letting feature-level parameters be the same across all the tasks, which is beneficial for prediction of subjects with new missing patterns.
+Moreover, they involved parameters for source-level weights to reflect effectiveness of each source.
+Nevertheless, none of these existing methods aims for constructing confidence intervals or hypotheses testing for the regression models, nor do they incorporate a partially observed response with the blockwise missing data.

+In general, the simplest approach to handle missing data is to restrict analysis to complete cases.
+However, this might induce bias if missing is not completely at random.
+The inverse probability weighting (IPW) is widely-used to correct this bias \citep{little2019statistical}, which models the probability of being a complete case given some predictors and then re-weight complete cases via the inverse of the estimated probability.
+The augmented IPW methods improve the IPW through combining the IPW with imputation of missing values \citep{robins1994estimation, qin2017efficient, seaman2018introduction}.
+However, these methods are not directly applicable or easily extendable to blockwise missing data without sacrificing efficiency.
+This is because the IPW-related methods usually just consider whether a subject is completely observed or not, and they cannot fully use the blockwise missing structure of the blockwise missing covariates. }

-Concerning statistical inference for high-dimensional regression models under the supervised setting, there are a number of developments based on bias correction of regularized estimators, including \cite{javanmard2014confidence}, \cite{van2014asymptotically}, \cite{zhang2014confidence}, \cite{ning2017general}, \cite{javanmard2018debiasing}, and \cite{neykov2018unified}, among many others.
-For inference under the semi-supervised setting, \cite{bellec2018prediction} proposed a modified Lasso estimator for high-dimensional regression and carefully studied its prediction risk. \cite{zhang2019high} studied the semi-supervised inference of the mean and variance of the response with high-dimensional covariates.
-More recently, \cite{cai2018semi} proposed optimal semi-supervised inference procedures for the quadratic functionals in high-dimensional linear regression, and \cite{deng2020optimal} studied optimal high-dimensional semi-supervised inference that allows for potential model misspecification.
-Besides, there are many interesting works focusing on the semi-supervised inference in the classical fixed dimensional setting; see, for example, \cite{wasserman2008statistical}, \cite{azriel2016semi}, \cite{chakrabortty2018efficient}, \cite{zhang2019semi}, and the references therein.
-Nevertheless, none of these methods addresses missing covariates, and, to the best of our knowledge, there are no existing methods that focus on the statistical inference for blockwise missing data in the context of semi-supervised learning.
+Concerning statistical inference for high-dimensional regression models under the { fully observed settings}, there are a number of developments based on bias correction of regularized estimators, including \cite{javanmard2014confidence}, \cite{van2014asymptotically}, \cite{zhang2014confidence}, \cite{ning2017general}, \cite{javanmard2018debiasing}, and \cite{neykov2018unified}, among many others. { More recently, high-dimensional inference problems with the partially observed response have been studied \citep{bellec2018prediction,zhang2019high,cai2018semi,deng2020optimal}.
+However, none of these methods addresses the problem of missing covariates; in particular, to the best of our knowledge, there is no existing method that focuses on the statistical inference for high dimensional regression with blockwise missing data. }